Business Associate Agreement

 Last updated: November 17, 2021

 YOU REPRESENT AND WARRANT THAT: (I) YOU HAVE FULL LEGAL AUTHORITY TO ENTER INTO THIS AGREEMENT, (II) YOU HAVE READ AND UNDERSTAND THIS AGREEMENT, AND (III) YOU AGREE TO THE TERMS OF THIS AGREEMENT.
 IF YOU DO NOT HAVE LEGAL AUTHORITY TO ENTER INTO OR DO NOT AGREE TO THESE TERMS, DO NOT ACCEPT THE TERMS OF THIS AGREEMENT.

-WHEREAS, Covered Entity and drchrono are parties to the “Services Agreement” (as defined below) pursuant to which drchrono provides software or services, or both (collectively the “Services”) to Covered Entity.
+WHEREAS, Company and DrChrono are parties to the Services Agreement pursuant to which DrChrono provides software and/or services (collectively, the “Services”) to Company.

 NOW, THEREFORE, for good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows:

-“Business Associate” shall mean drchrono Inc.
+- “Business Associate” shall mean DrChrono.

 2. Obligations and Activities of Business Associate